PTB-OEDA/VIEWS-Startup/Brandt-VIEWS2-Demo.md

 curl::curl_download(url = dl_link3, destfile = destfile3)
 zip::unzip(zipfile = "month_ids.zip", exdir="month_ids")
 month_ids <- read.csv("month_ids/month_ids.csv", header = TRUE)

+# Save the downloaded data for later -- so this is all in one image!

+save.image("VIEWS-alldownloaded.RData")
 ```

 Note the above will also have downloaded the `pgm` items for the months